Feature #1039

 Maybe we even don’t need a precedence hierarchy when implementing a usethres string parameter for ctselect which can be either NONE, USER or DEFAULT.
 We still may think whether we keep the emin and emax task parameter as a kind of general envelope, meaning that the applied energy selection can never be larger.
 On the other hand, this makes things again more complicated, so the best is probably to simply ignore the emin and emax task parameters if usethres is not NONE.

-#35 Updated by Mayer Michael over 9 years ago
+#35 Updated by Mayer Michael about 10 years ago

 • Status changed from New to In Progress

-#36 Updated by Mayer Michael over 9 years ago
+#36 Updated by Mayer Michael about 10 years ago

 • Status changed from In Progress to Feedback